 Above all, Cloud Volumes is a no-ops service, and the volumes themselves are easy-to-consume NFS and SMB endpoints.
 Application owners and DevOps engineers can simply provision and consume these endpoints without worrying about infrastructure setup and management.
 Billing is simple and integrated with GCP: Customers pay for the amount of allocated capacity ($ per GB per month), price points are determined by the service level (see ”Performance and Capacity Scalability,” next), and charges appear on the customer’s GCP bill.
 Finally, to offer an integrated experience over the entire lifecycle, GCP provides level 1 support for this service.

-This video offers a deeper dive into other capabilities of Cloud Volumes.
+Watch this video for a deep dive into other capabilities of Cloud Volumes.

 Performance and Capacity Scalability